 Tim is a skilled and creative designer and educator, having managed and taught university architecture design studios for over a decade, at Cardiff, Kingston, Nottingham and Plymouth.
 Tim has also managed and taught professional practice, technology and construction courses at Plymouth.

-Tim sits as a panel member on the Southwest Design Review Panel and has been a parish councillor.
+Tim sits as a panel member on the Southwest Design Review Panel, is a trustee of local schools and has been a parish councillor.
 In his spare time he likes to get out on his bike and coaches junior rugby.

 Tim helped us to identify and understand the issues and had loads of creative and practical ideas to try to solve them.
 He was personal and engaging, and really helped us to understand the process and how to make the most of the house.
 He was always willing to answer our silly questions!
 We would definitely recommend.